apache/druid/docs/development/extensions-contrib/aliyun-oss-extensions.md

 ## Deep Storage

-[Aliyun](https://www.aliyun.com) is the 3rd largest cloud infrasture provider in the world.
+[Aliyun](https://www.aliyun.com) is the 3rd largest cloud infrastructure provider in the world.
 It also provides its own storage solution, that is OSS, [Object Storage Service](https://www.aliyun.com/product/oss).

 To use aliyun OSS, first config the OSS as below